FoxSamu/NaturesDebris/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Report a bug.
+about: Report a bug in the Modernity.
 Don't report crashes or request features using this template!
 title: ''
 labels: 'bug'
 assignees: ''